 A lot of new information has been uncovered in recent years that has changed our collective knowledge of the Black Sox Scandal and its aftermath.
 All of these new pieces to the puzzle have provided definitive answers to some old mysteries and raised other questions in their place.

 It’s a story that continues to fascinate baseball fans, writers, and researchers all over the world.
 The Black Sox Scandal continues to be a relevant part of the sports world in the 21st century, especially as Major League Baseball begins to open its doors to legalized betting 100 years later.
 One hundred years after the 1919 World Series, we're still learning more every day about what happened on and off the field.

 Here are more ways to explore this fascinating story:

-- Save the date!
-SABR's Black Sox Scandal Research Committee is hosting a special symposium to commemorate the 100th anniversary of the 1919 World Series on September 27-29, 2019, in Chicago
+- Centennial Symposium: Register now for the SABR Black Sox Scandal Centennial Symposium to commemorate the 100th anniversary of the 1919 World Series on September 27-29, 2019, in Chicago

 - Buy the book: Get your copy of Scandal on the South Side: The 1919 Chicago White Sox today; SABR members can download a free e-book copy or get 50% off the paperback edition

 - Sign up for updates: Learn more about joining SABR's Black Sox Scandal Research Committee or sign up for our online discussion group